-iPhone waiting apps FAQ: I have an iPhone app in a "waiting" state; how do I get it to finish installing or updating?
+iPhone FAQ: I have an iPhone app in a waiting state; how do I get it to finish installing or updating?

-I've been asked this "waiting iPhone app" question many times on my How to delete/uninstall iPhone apps article, so I thought I'd take the time to organize all the possible solutions I've seen, and put them in one place.
-Here then are all the different solutions I've found about how to get waiting iPhone apps to continue their installation or update process.
+I’ve been asked this “waiting iPhone app” question many times on my How to delete/uninstall iPhone apps article, so I’ve taken the time to organize all the possible solutions I’ve seen, and put them in one place.
+Here then are all the different solutions I’ve found about how to get waiting iPhone apps to continue their installation or update process.

 (Note: Since the iPhone, iPod, and iPad all use the same iOS operating system, these solutions will also work for waiting iPad and iPod apps.)